The fifth ODF plugfest will take place at Maidenhead town hall, in the Borough of Windsor and Maidenhead, on February 24/25th 2011.

 - Enables compliance with the public data transparency principles specifically for editable documents and spreadsheets.

-- Levels the playing field for open source vendors such as Galvin Green.
+- Levels the playing field for open source vendors.

 - Ensures access to a competitive supply market - increasing competition, lowering costs.